Preparation of Bill of Quantities (BOQ) in Civil Engineering

 Stirrups in reinforced concrete construction serve as a critical part of structural integrity.
 They are a closed loop of the reinforcement bars utilized to prevent the main longitudinal reinforcement (rebar) from shifting, prevent shear failure, and enhance ductility.
 Stirrups serve a critical purpose in beams, columns, and footings by resisting diagonal shear and torsion and inhibiting buckling of the main bars.

-This article details the construction types of stirrups, their shapes, uses, and importance.
+This article details the types of stirrups in construction, their shapes, uses and importance.

 1. Closed Rectangular Stirrup